madpuppet/Mad64/readme.txt

 RIGHT CLICK    on the search or replace box to clear and select the box

 ;====== EMULATION

+F5             Toggle emulation auto-run on/off
-CTRL-F5        Compile and Load PRG file in Vice (use settings file to set up path to VICE) F10            Single cycle step
+CTRL-F5        Reset and Start emulation auto-run CTRL-SHIFT-F5  Load PRG file in Vice (use settings file to set up path to VICE)

-SHIFT-F10      Single frame step
-ALT-F10        Single rasterline step
-CTRL-F10       Run continuously at normal speed
+F10            Step to next 6502 instruction
+SHIFT-F10      Step to start of next vic rasterline CTRL-F10       Step to start of next vic frame
+ALT-F10        Step one clock cycle

 ;====== ASSEMBLER SYNTAX